Send the link below via email or IMCopy

 Due to Empire's cash flow challenges, I had to learn how to work with development teams who were in a state of mutiny because they hadn't been paid, creatively allocate resources, and generally do a lot with very little.

-Recruited off the back of my work at AKQA, I moved to Germany to head up Design, Monetisation and Development on an online "Free-to-Play" title,
+I moved to Germany to head up Design, Monetisation, and Production for the "Free-to-Play" hit,

 During this period, the team turned DarkOrbit into Bigpoint's biggest grossing title with over 60 million registered users and strong revenues.